AbhashTech/ham.abhashtech.com/content/_index.md

 4. **Public Service**: Many HAM radio operators provide public service communications support for events like marathons, parades, and community events.
 5. **Hobby and Relaxation**: For many, it’s simply an enjoyable pastime that offers relaxation and the thrill of making long-distance connections.

-If you’re looking to dive deeper into the world of HAM radio, you might find it rewarding, especially given your passion for the community and technology.
-How’s your current project with APRS and DireWolf TNC Software going, by the way?
+If you’re looking to dive deeper into the world of HAM radio, you might find it rewarding.
+This website is aiming towards guiding the mass about HAM Radio in India.